traveled-app/gpx-export/README.md

 Limited to 10,000 locations.

-Uses native iOS sharing framework.
+Uses native iOS activity view controller from UIKit framework.

 Get the complete traveled app for iPhone/iPad at www.itraveled.app